40476/presentations-NG/README.md

 To allow downloading images at runtime the mod needs to get added to the *trusted_mods* in the minetest.conf.
 Add this line to your minetest.conf:
 `"secure.trusted_mods = presentations"`
+(You may also need http mods as well)

 Once ingame you will need the "presentations" privilage to edit/add displays.